 Flu viruses continue to mutate.
 During the fall/winter flu season there is often a new one every month or so, and that is why there is no specific effective universal antiviral.

 There is also well-known postviral syndrome – which means that many of the same symptoms remain even when the active infectious stage of the flu virus has resolved.
 There are many different treatment options for this, depending upon specific preceding flu virus, and sometimes the patients immune system

 Extracellular Matrix/connective tissue

-Therefore, it is the physical regulations center of the entire body (homeostasis) – including the immune system, as well as local and generalized inflammation.
+Therefore, it is the physical regulations center of the entire body (homeostasis) – as well as dealing with local and generalized inflammation.

 Matrix and Matrix Regeneration – Basis for a Holistic Theory of Medicine

 There is currently excessive amount of commercial promotional misinformation about probiotics/acidophilus supplements.
 Scientific investigations indicate that every one of us has more than 1000 different species of these organisms in our intestines-and every one of us (even in the same family) has different species and different amounts of each species.
 Therefore the use of a single probiotics is hardly rational.
 Again, these are the “seeds” and these grow and change depending upon our personalized internal environment or state of health (“soil”) which is continually influenced by our nutrition, toxicity, stress, inappropriate use of antibiotics etc.